pulp-platform/FlooNoC/docs/floogen.md

 Apart from the configuration file, `floogen` supports additional options to customize the generated RTL code.
 The following options are supported:

 - `--outdir`: the output directory where the generated RTL code will be placed.
 This is equivalent to the `-o` option.
 If it is not specified, the output is printed to stdout.
-- `--only-pkg`: only generate the package.
-This is useful if you want to test single IPs without generating a whole network.
-- `--pkg-outdir`: the output directory where the generated package will be placed.
-By default, the package in the `hw` folder is overwitten, since it is also the once that is used by `bender` for compiling the IPs.
-If you want to keep the original package, you can specify a different output directory here.
 - `--no-format`: do not format the generated RTL code.
 By default, the generated RTL code is formatted with verible format, for which the `verible-verilog-format` binary needs to be installed.
 If this option is set, the generated RTL code is not formatted.
 - `--visualize`: visualize the generated network.
 It will create a plot of the graph of the network.
 If the `--outdir` option is specified, the plot is saved in the output directory.
 Otherwise, it is shown in a window.
 This is mainly intended for a quick check of the generated network, not a tool for debugging.